Desm0ndChan/OSCP-cheatsheet/README.md

 ## Enumeration notes

-### General thing
+### General things

-* if you have only a username, let say john, try the creds pair as john:john.
+* if you have only a username, let say john, try the username as pass creds pair, john:john.
 This applies to all services

 * if you see a web running a CMS/platform, try the default creds pair or simple things like admin:admin or admin:password.

-* always try to start with simplest approach
+* always try to start with simplest approach, do not over-complicated things

 * if there is a file in ftp, smb or whatever share services.
 Download it and check the content.
 If there is a list of passwords, save it to a file, enumerate for usernames then perform bruteforce attack.
+Also, using tools such as exiftool to check file attributes, e.g, authors, to enumerate potential usernames.

 ### FTP
 ``` bash